 About Early Childhood at BGU

 Our Professional Studies Foundation Degree offers three sector specific pathways, and is intended for adults working, volunteering or leading practice within a range of children’s services.
-The early childhood pathway is for those in early childhood settings such as nurseries, pre-schools, nannies, child-minders, family support workers or in Children’s Centres.
 We value the knowledge and experience you have gained so far in your career in the workplace, and want to expand on this with you to enhance the support provided for young children.

 This work focused degree is a combination of practice-based learning and campus-based sessions which run once a week, so that you are able to continue in employment throughout the course.
 The degree is designed to improve and develop students’ personal and professional communication skills, allows you to professionalise your approach and further your personal growth.
-The programme increases knowledge and understanding of how young children learn and mature by developing new ways of working and to challenge existing assumptions.
+The programme increases knowledge and understanding of how children and young people learn and mature by developing new ways of working and challenges existing assumptions.

 You will work with a range of experienced academic staff and be supported through peer-led groups, directed tasks and interactive web-based resources.
-The foundation degree award is organised into two levels, each comprising four modules, to be completed in a minimum of two years and a maximum of four years, depending on the number of modules completed each year.
+The foundation degree award is organised into two levels, each comprising four modules, to be completed in two years.
 Each module is awarded 30 credits.

 What You Will Study